 At age seven, I'd heard about pollution and the ozone layer, and started a branch of the club Kids for Saving Earth.
 We picked up trash.
 We collected dimes to buy an acre of rainforest.
 In high school I led the environmental club, collecting signatures and pulling "invasive" weeds.
 At sixteen, excited about addressing my own health challenges holistically, and seeing the connections between personal and global health, I knew my work was going to be in natural medicine.

-I began a medical degree to become a naturopathic physician, but quickly became enchanted by the world of Classical Chinese Medicine and martial arts.
+I began a medical degree to become a naturopathic physician, but quickly became enchanted by the world of Classical Chinese Medicine, martial arts, and dreamwork.
 This wisdom resonated in my bones.

 I thought about studying every healing art I could -- but when I heard the saying, "If you dig a bunch of shallow holes, you'll never reach water," I felt its truth.
 I chose to dig deep into the journey of Chinese Medicine.
-I earned my Master's Degree in Oriental Medicine from NUNM, and have continually practiced martial arts and qigong through the North American Tang Shou Tao Association.
+I earned my Master's Degree in Oriental Medicine from NUNM, and have continually practiced martial arts, qigong, and engagement with dreams.

 This is where I've found water.